DTJF/fbdoc/src/doc/Usage.md

 details.
 Find an example for a gtk-doc documentation comment in \ref SubSecExaGtkdoc.

-fb-doc helps us by creating such documentation comment blocks (= template).
-We select a piece of code in Geany and send it to the fb-doc filter. fb-doc creates a template, evaluates the names from our source code and includes them in the template, followed by the text `FIXME`.
+\Proj helps us by creating such documentation comment blocks (= template).
+We select a piece of code in Geany and send it to the
+\Proj filter. \Proj creates a template, evaluates the names from our source code and includes them in the template, followed by the text `FIXME`.
 We just replace this text by the proper description.
-To use this feature we have to install fb-doc as Geany filter, see
+To use this feature we have to install \Proj as Geany filter, see
 \ref SecInsGeany for details.

 When our documentation texts are done, we create a pseudo C source